-Created for law enforcement and special forces that need to be action-ready and injury-free 24/7, this protocol comes very handy for regular guys who want a gym-free and minimalist program that can be implemented with old school tools like kettlebells, clubbells, gymnastic rings or straps, medicine balls, monkey bars, sandbags and parallel bars, which you can use for swipes, throwing, swinging, pulling and pressing.
+Created for law enforcement and special forces that need to be action-ready and injury-free 24/7, this protocol comes in very handy for regular guys who want a gym-free and minimalist program.

 Tacfit 26 is a very varied program with a ton of workouts and information.
-This is the second, updated version of the program that was originally created few years ago and here you will find how this program of the Tacfit range works.
+This is the second, updated version of the program that was originally created a few years ago, and here you will find how this program of the Tacfit range works.

 How Does Tacfit 26 Work?

-This plan is quite different from Tacfit Warrior, Tacfit Commando Or Six Degree Flow, because it was created for total training variety with multiple tools as the key to functional fitness.
+Tacfit 26 is quite different from Tacfit Warrior, Tacfit Commando, or Six Degree Flow because it was created for total training variety with multiple tools as the key to functional fitness.

-To achieve this variety, Tacfit 26 workouts are designed to be performed with a vast array of traditional gear like clubbells, kettlebells, rings and so on.
+In order to achieve variety, Tacfit 26 workouts are designed to be performed with a vast array of traditional gear like clubbells, kettlebells, rings, and so on.

-Strictly speaking, in its default layout it is not a “pure” calisthenic protocol because all body movements are performed with the addition of simple tools which you need to get hold of.
+Strictly speaking, in its default layout, it is not a “pure” calisthenic protocol because all body movements are performed with the addition of simple tools that you need to get hold of.

 However, it is also flexible because the author made it possible to do your routines with a bodyweight-only alternative regimen called Primal Stress included in the program for those without gear at all, or for those who prefer it that way.